tony0620emma/kodo-c/makefile/README.rst

 About
 -----
-In this folder you will find an example Makefile for building and using the Kodo C bindings.
-The Makefile can be used in cases where you wish to build the Kodo C bindings without using the provided Waf build scripts.
+This folder contains an example Makefile for building and using the Kodo C bindings.
+The Makefile can be useful if you wish to build the Kodo C bindings without the provided Waf build scripts.

-To use the Makefile you might have to update the variables to according to your directory layout and build system.
+To use the Makefile, you might have to update the variables according to your directory layout and build system.

 The Makefile builds two targets: